-This protocol is to setup the 96-well optical plate for PCR DNA amplification using Identifiler[TM].
+This protocol is to setup the 96-well optical plate for PCR DNA amplification using IdentifilerTM.

 - 1. Important notes to remember for using the BioRobot Universal for setup: - a.
+It is recommended that the system liquid carboy be well above the minimum level prior top commencing a run. - b.
+It is recommended that the system be re-initialized and a 100mL flush (available from the Tools drop-down menu) be performed prior to commencing a run. - c.
 Sarstedt screw-cap tubes are required for use on the instrument as they fit securely in the cooling blocks.
-Caps should be removed after tubes are placed in the cooling blocks and replaced prior to removing tubes from the cooling block. - b.
+Caps should be removed after tubes are placed in the cooling blocks and replaced prior to removing tubes from the cooling block. - d.
 The maximum volume of sample is 10uL.
 If additional Taq DNA polymerase is to be added, the maximum amount of sample is 8uL. - 2.
 Yfiler Vortex the AmpF/STR PCR Reaction Mix, AmpF/STR YfilerTM Primer Set, AmpliTaq GoldTM DNA Polymerase, and AmpF/STR Control DNA 007 for 5 seconds.
 Spin the tubes briefly in a microcentrifuge to remove any liquid from the caps.

-Minifiler - Vortex the AmpF/STR MinifilerTM Master Mix, AmpF/STR MinifilerTM Primer Set, and AmpF/STR Control DNA 007 for 5 seconds.
+Minifiler - Vortex the AmpF/STR Minifiler Master Mix, AmpF/STR Minifiler Primer Set, and AmpF/STR Control DNA 007 for 5 seconds.
 Spin the tubes briefly in a microcentrifuge to remove any liquid from the caps.
 (Skip to Step 4.)